ietf-rats-wg/ietf-rats-usecases/rats-usecases.md

 {{fidosignature}}, but these have been combined into the W3C document
 {{fido_w3c}} specification.

-A FIDO use case involves a relying party that having a attestion on the biometric system that identifies a human.
+A FIDO use case involves a relying party having an attestation on the biometric system that identifies a human.
 It is the state of the biometric system that is being attested to, not the identity of the human!